Charles de Salaberry

 Lieutenant-Colonel Charles-Michel d'Irumberry de Salaberry, CB (19 November 1778 – 27 February 1829) was a Canadian military officer and politician who served in the French Revolutionary and Napoleonic Wars and War of 1812.
 He is best known for repelling an American invasion of Quebec at the Battle of the Chateauguay.

 Early years

-Born at the manor house of Beauport (east of Quebec City) in Lower Canada on 19 November 1778 the son of Ignace-Michel-Louis-Antoine d'Irumberry de Salaberry.
+Born at the manor house of Beauport (east of Quebec City) in Lower Canada on 19 November 1778 the son of Ignace-Michel-Louis-Antoine d'Irumberry de Salaberry, a descendant of a prominent family from the Basque province of Labourd.
 Charles was one of four sons in a family with a long tradition of military service.
 Generations of the family had served as officers of the Royal Army in France, and then in the New World.
 When the British acquired Canada in 1763, the family continued its military traditions in British service.
 Charles-Michel's father, Ignace de Salaberry, was Seigneur de Chambly et de Beaulac, and was also a British Army officer who had fought in the defence of Quebec during the American Revolutionary War, and later served as a member of the Legislative Assembly of Lower Canada, and the Legislative Council of Lower Canada.